PResidential initiative - wmu professional development institute

-The Office of Institutional Equity, in partnership with the Office of Academic Affairs and Office of Diversity and Inclusion, will hold the inaugural "WMU Professional Development Institute: Building Cultural Competencies", April 28 – May 1, 2020.
+The Office of Institutional Equity, in partnership with the Office of Academic Affairs and Office of Diversity and Inclusion, will hold the second "WMU Professional Development Institute: Building Cultural Competencies", May 4 - 7, 2021.
 A presidential initiative and the first of its kind in southwestern Michigan, this Professional Development Institute (PDI) features a 30-hour curriculum (3 ½ days) that utilizes intercultural communication concepts and theories to promote the development of cultural competencies central to cultivating an inclusive, diverse workplace.
 The focus is on providing a comprehensive professional development opportunity for WMU employees interested in gaining the necessary knowledge, skills, and motivation to facilitate culturally-relevant learning activities in and outside of the university classroom.

 Dr. Mark P. Orbe, Professor, School of Communication and Institutional Equity Faculty Fellow will be the facilitator for the PDI.
 Designed as a “train-the-trainers” workshop, the Institute works to empower and develop participants to effectively manage cross-cultural communication, implement diversity and inclusion programming, and facilitate different professional development opportunities in various university contexts.
 The curriculum includes low, moderate and high level experiential learning exercises followed by theoretically-informed facilitation processing which can be replicated and/or adapted to diverse audiences.
 Specific learning outcomes include:

 - Engage participants in multimodal learning activities to create a heightened awareness of how historical, social and structural dimensions affect contemporary inter-group relations;